The Office of the Registrar

 Once a PIN has been established, it will remain on file with the University indefinitely, unless removed by the student (or alumnus) / at the student's request.

-- Active students can setup, change, or delete their PIN via the Student Center page in myUTTyler; detailed instructions for this are available on the Office of the Registrar's Tutorial page.
+- Active students can setup, change, or delete their PIN via the Student Center page in myUTTyler; detailed instructions for this are available on the One-Stop's Tutorial page.
 The PIN can be changed, or removed, at any time.

-- Alumni can setup, change, or delete their PIN by completing a Personal Identification Number Update Form (available on the Forms Library page), and either submitting it in-person to the One-Stop Services Center (STE 230), or mailing a notarized copy to the Office of the Registrar at:
+- Alumni can setup, change, or delete their PIN by completing a Personal Identification Number Update Form here, and either submitting it in-person to the One-Stop (STE 230), mailing or emailing a notarized copy to the Office of the Registrar at:

 3900 University Blvd.